 19.3 Except as set out in a Contract, no variation, including the introduction of any additional terms and conditions or pre-contractual offers or representations, shall be effective unless it is agreed in writing and signed by the parties.
 In particular, any terms sought to be imposed by the Buyer, whether by course of trading, by reference in any order or other communication, or otherwise are specifically excluded and waived by the Buyer.

 19.4 The Buyer and Supplier are independent contractors and nothing in a Contract will be construed to create a partnership or joint venture between them.

 19.5 Any notice to be given in respect of a Contract shall be sent by first class post or by email to the address stipulated in the Order or Order confirmation.

 20. EXCLUSION OF THIRD PARTY RIGHTS

 Save as specified in clause 16.2, no person other than the Buyer and Supplier shall have any right to enforce any obligation under a Contract.

 21. GOVERNING LAW AND JURISDICTION

-This Agreement is governed by Hungarian laws without giving effect to any principles or conflict of laws excluding however the United Nations Convention on Contracts for the International Sale of Goods.
-Any dispute or claim arising out of or in connection with a Contract or its subject matter or formation (including non-contractual disputes or claims), shall be governed by, and construed in accordance with, Hungarian laws, and the parties irrevocably submit to the exclusive jurisdiction of the courts of Hungary.
+This Agreement is governed by English and Welsh laws without giving effect to any principles or conflict of laws excluding however the United Nations Convention on Contracts for the International Sale of Goods.
+Any dispute or claim arising out of or in connection with a Contract or its subject matter or formation (including non-contractual disputes or claims), shall be governed by, and construed in accordance with, English and Welsh laws, and the parties irrevocably submit to the exclusive jurisdiction of the courts of England.
 Exception should be applied in case Supplier sells directly to a consumer, and the relevant consumer law specifies another governing law an/or exclusive jurisdiction for the case.